-Leslie Knope’s Type-A personality might have nothing on even the most meticulous planners—but mistakes can and do happen.
+The most meticulous planners can make a mistake and it can happen when least expected.
 Because the work of a professional services consultant is unique and relied on for expertise, a minor mistake or failure to meet client expectations can result in errors and omissions risks.
 If a client believes your work as a consultant or service provider wasn’t done correctly, missed a step or didn’t meet the standards, your business may be liable for damages.

 Here’s how you can prepare and help avoid errors and omissions risks: